genghu/rBKT/ReadMe.txt

-This is a R version BKT model implemented by EM algorithm.
+This is an R version BKT model implemented by EM algorithm.